 Diet & Nurition Plans

 Proper nutrition management, or a food plan, is essential for better glucose control.
 This, in turn, helps reduce the risk of diabetes complications.
-An individualized food nutrition plan based on exchanges or carb counting should meet your nutritional needs while including a variety of foods without being overly restrictive.
+An individualized food nutrition plan based on exchanges or carb counting should meet your nutritional needs while including various foods without being overly restrictive.
 Daily consistency regarding the types of foods included in the meal, their nutritional information, and the time at which they are consumed will help to normalize blood glucose levels.

 Insulins